All Student Organizations are classified, or grouped, based several criteria:

 - Their relationship with a university staff or faculty advisor

 - Their level of risk posed from their activities to the university.

 Each group that is classified as a Club is then assigned a category based on their mission statement.
-These categories include: Academic, Cultural, Honors, Music/Performing Arts, Service/Social Justice, Special Interest and Spiritual.
+These categories include: Academic, Cultural, Honors, Music/Performing Arts, Service/Social Justice, General Interest and Spiritual.

 Defining Organization Classifications

 Clubs: Defined as 10 or more current students who have joined together for a common social, educational, social justice, religious or cultural purpose and are formally given recognition by the Student Government Association.
 Examples of a club would be Active Minds or Distance4Dreams.